 Tasks in a project may depend on each other.
 In the planning, this means that they are linked.
 For example, you link the end of a task to the beginning of a subsequent task.

 With lag and lead the next task starts later or earlier.
 You plan this with an extra time indication behind the link, where a positive indication leads to a delay and a negative to an overlap.
 A task with predecessor link 7GB-2d indicates that this task starts 2 days earlier than the start of task 7.

-Google has added Team Drives to Google Drive.
+Google has added shared drives to Google Drive.
 Instead of individual users a team is the owner of documents.
 The members of a team can change over time without the need to transfer ownership per document.
-This feature is available in G Suite Enterprise, G Suite Business and G Suite Education, so not in G Suite Basic or the free Google Drive.
+This feature is available in Google Workspace Enterprise, Google Workspace Business and Google Workspace Education, so not in Google Workspace Basic or the free Google Drive.

-A team drive can be useful for a project to keep all documents including the schedule together.
-Therefore ProjectWork now supports Team Drives when available in your Google Drive version.
-You can open ProjectWork files in Google Team Drive or in ProjectWork file picker under the new Team Drive tab.
-ProjectWork Resource Manager can be used with Team Drive when the resource and project files are in the same Team Drive folder.
+A shared drive can be useful for a project to keep all documents including the schedule together.
+Therefore ProjectWork Team now supports shared drives when available in your Google Drive version.
+You can open ProjectWork files in Google shared drive or in ProjectWork file picker under the new shared drive tab.
+ProjectWork Resource Manager can be used with shared drive when the resource and project files are in the same shared drive folder.

 Collaboration in real-time means that if you open a ProjectWork file and co-workers open the same file, all can make changes in the same schedule and see it updated.
 This was always possible with ProjectWork, but what has improved?

 - The co-workers are shown, as well as their coming and going into the session.